dClimate/jupyter-notebooks/DEPLOY_DIGITALOCEAN.md

 - `Dockerfile.digitalocean`: A Docker configuration specifically optimized for Digital Ocean
 - `app.yaml`: The Digital Ocean App Platform specification file
 - `scripts/digitalocean_start.sh`: A dedicated startup script for Digital Ocean App Platform
+- `Procfile`: Defines the web process for Digital Ocean

 These files are maintained separately from the local development configuration to keep both environments working correctly.